hschne/rails-mini-profiler/README.md

 ## What's this?

 Rails Mini Profiler is a fully-featured, simple performance profiler for your Rails applications.
+It is heavily inspired
-It is a spiritual successor to [Rack Mini Profiler](https://github.com/MiniProfiler/rack-mini-profiler), aimed at extending it's functionality and being dead simple to use.
+by [Rack Mini Profiler](https://github.com/MiniProfiler/rack-mini-profiler), and aims at extending it's functionality while being dead simple to use.

 ## Getting Started